 Explanation: This program in binary tree tries to arrange all the elements within it in a hierarchy for making elements arranged in order for representing each element that has some value in it.
 Node_0 then performs and calculates the time complexity of the entire binary search tree.

 This is a guide to Binary Search Tree Python.
-Here we discuss definition, syntax, How Binary Search tree works in Python? examples with code implementation respectively.
+Here we discuss the introduction, syntax, and working of the Binary Search tree in Python along with different examples and code implementation.
 You may also have a look at the following articles to learn more –